dbt-labs/docs.getdbt.com/website/docs/community/spotlight/josh-devlin.md

 description: |
   Josh Devlin has a rich history of community involvement and technical expertise in both the dbt and wider analytics communities.

-  Discovering dbt in early 2020, he quickly became an integral member of its <a href="https://www.getdbt.com/community/join-the-community">community</a>, leveraging the platform as a learning tool and aiding others along their dbt journey.
+  Discovering dbt in early 2020, he quickly became an integral member of its <a href="https://www.getdbt.com/community/join-the-community" rel="noopener noreferrer" target="_blank">community</a>, leveraging the platform as a learning tool and aiding others along their dbt journey.
 Josh has helped thousands of dbt users with his advice and near-encyclopaedic knowledge of dbt.

   Beyond the online community, he transitioned from being an attendee at the first virtual Coalesce conference in December 2020 to a <a href="https://coalesce.getdbt.com/blog/babies-and-bathwater-is-kimball-still-relevant" title="at the first in-person Coalesce" rel="noopener noreferrer" target="_blank">presenter at the first in-person Coalesce event</a> in New Orleans in 2022.
 He has also contributed to the dbt-core and dbt-snowflake codebases, helping improve the product in the most direct way.